 If you have a teen or teens and summertime is just around the corner, you are probably feeling a bit anxious about what they will do with their time.
 During the school year, you have much of the day accounted for as your child is in school.
 In contrast, during the summer, a teen with too much time on his or her hands may be a recipe for trouble.

 However, there are some ways to institute a safe summer for your teen that will give you a bit of peace of mind in the mix.
-Keeping teens out of trouble over summer break is an achievable goal.
+Keeping teens occupied over summer break is an achievable goal.

 A Little Bit of Work Goes a Long Way

-If you have a teen, more than likely you know that their needs seem to be endless.
-There may be a host of sweet sixteen parties or summer bashes, travel plans, trips to the beach, new clothing needs – the list goes on and on indefinitely.
+If you have a teenager, more than likely you know that their needs seem to be endless.
+There may be a host of sweet sixteen parties or summer bashes, travel plans, trips to the beach, new clothing needs – the list goes on and on.

 For the most part, your teen is never too young to start working for a little money.
 For younger kids, there are so many creative ways to teach them how to earn a buck.
 For example, if you have a young teen, you may want to take him or her to the store and set him up with some beginner car wash items.

-Another option is to have your teen make up babysitting flyers.
-Babysitting is a good gig and the money is fair as well.
+Another option is to have your teen make babysitting flyers.
+Babysitting is a good gig, and the money is fair as well.